meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ## Conclusion

-**TODO**

-- Properties can drive development
-- Generalize examples into properties and turn properties into property-based tests
-- Positive vs. negative testing
+In this article, we learned how to apply property-based testing in the context of test-driven development and how to apply it to developing a sorted dictionary.
+Thinking in properties instead of concrete examples can help you slow down and be precise about what your code is expected to do and what not.
+However, remember that property-based testing _does not replace regular unit tests_: instead, it provides a new tool to our testing toolboxes.
+Sometimes, property-based testing is simply not the right tool for the job: for an interesting article on when property-based testing shines, take a look at this [article](https://medium.com/erlang-battleground/property-based-testing-erlang-elixir-de72ad24966b).

+Thank you for reading, as always I would be happy to hear your feedback!

 ### Resources

 - [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/): Excellent book on property-based testing with a chapter on properties-driven development
 - [From 1 to 10,000 test cases in under an hour: A beginner's guide to property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8): Guide to PBT from my colleagues Carolyn and Fredrik
-- [Hypothesis Quick Start guide](https://hypothesis.readthedocs.io/en/latest/quickstart.html): Get started with property-based testing with Hypothesis
+- [Hypothesis Quick Start guide](https://hypothesis.readthedocs.io/en/latest/quickstart.html): Get started with property-based testing with Hypothesis in Python
+- [My Take on Property-Based Testing](https://medium.com/erlang-battleground/property-based-testing-erlang-elixir-de72ad24966b): Insights on when to use property-based testing